About Our Website

 We both hope that you will enjoy this website.
 Most of all we hope that you will enjoy our image library of pictures going all the way back to 1994.
 We would like to thank you for taking the time to visit this site and hope that it will further pique your interest in this beautiful and inspiring phenomenon.

-Our own Crop Circle Conference takes place annually at the end of July and is held in the pretty market town of Devizes, in the heart of Wiltshire close to many regular crop circle sites, ancient earthworks and stone monuments.
+Come-on Get involved!
+We hold lots events each year (many online).
+Lectures, workshops, courses and our annual conference.
 Come and meet us, get involved, converse with many like-minded people and hear the latest news about the phenomenon.
 Please see our Events Page for more information.
-We look forward to meeting you!
+We very much look forward to meeting you!